sangtrandev00/asm-angular/README.md

 + Angular, Angular Material, Angular NGRX (Redux), Bootstrap 5, TypeScript

-## 3. How to use this projects ????
+## 3. How to use this projects at local
 ### Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.